 That night, Jessica slept soundly.
 There is nothing more exhausting than moving house and she was knackered.
 As she drifted off into a lovely deep sleep, she’d felt somehow that someone was holding her hand, comforting her.
 She felt a waft of air though her hair, like a soft and gentle caress.

-As the weeks went by, Jessica felt more and more like there were others living with them.
+As the weeks went by, Jessica felt more and more like there were others living with them, lurking in the shadows.
 Not so much when Tom or Keith were with her, but when she was alone in the house or in the bath or lying in bed.
 It was like having a team of invisible admirers constantly smiling and giving off comforting vibes at her.
 It was comforting and strange at the same time.